carolramsey/CS373-Fall-2016-Carol-Ramsey/_posts/2016-8-29-Week1CarolRamsey.md

 **Tip-of-the-Week:**

 Chris Stephenson is the head of Education for Google.
-Her research found that computational thinking was influenced by dispositions as well as knowledge.
-Her research is in computational thinking in young folks, but my favorite grown-up developers also share these dispositions.
+Her research found that computational thinking is influenced by dispositions as well as knowledge.
+Her research is morea about young folks, but my favorite grown-up developers also share these dispositions.
-•	Confidence in dealing with complexity
+1. Confidence in dealing with complexity
-•	Persistence in working with difficult problems
+2. Persistence in working with difficult problems
-•	The ability to handle ambiguity
+3. The ability to handle ambiguity
 Here is her [paper.](https://drive.google.com/a/utexas.edu/file/d/0B4DNzNN9lGwLS1drUG5vdHViOU0/view?usp=sharing).